-Forthcoming: April 2019 Rights Available: World

-BOOKHUGPRESS.CA

-Fiction

-I Can't Get You Out of My Mind Marianne Apostolides

-What does it mean to say "I love you"?

-Ariadne is a single, forty-something writer and mother embroiled in an affair with a married man.
-At the core of her current work, a manuscript about the declaration of love, is the need to understand why: why her lover has returned to his wife, why their relationship still lingers in her mind, why she's unable to conquer her longing.
-Lacking answers and struggling financially, she joins a research study in which she's paid to live with an AI device called Dirk.
-But the study quickly enters unchartered territory.
-Capable of mapping Ariadne's brain-and to some extent reading her mind-the AI calls into question issues of both privacy and consciousness: how we communicate our thoughts to others, what it means to embody our desires, and whether we ought to act on them.
+Forthcoming: April 2020 Rights Available: World (excluding North America) Fiction I Can't Get You Out of My Mind Marianne Apostolides Ariadne is a single, fortysomething writer and mother embroiled in an affair with a married man.
+At the core of her current manuscript, a book about what it means to say 'I love you,' is the need to understand why: why her lover has returned to his wife, why their relationship still lingers in her mind, why she's unable to conquer her longing.
+To make ends meet while writing, she joins a research study in which she's paid to live with an AI device called Dirk

-I Can't Get You Out of My Mind asks what it means to be human-to be physical creatures endowed with a conscious mind, aware of our finitude-and to love.
+But the study quickly enters uncharted territory.
+Capable of mapping Ariadne's brain-and, to some extent, reading her mind-Dirk calls into question issues of both privacy and consciousness: how we communicate our thoughts to others, what it means to embody our desires, and whether we ought to act on them.
 "Apostolides has established herself as a writer who takes on the most intimate, perverse, and complicated elements of human desire fearlessly and intellectually.
-She has a slightly terrifying ability to ride the most emotionally charged idea to its devastating conclusion." -Canadian Notes & Querie Marianne Apostolides is the author of seven books, three of which have been translated.
+She has a slightly terrifying ability to ride the most emotionally charged idea to its devastating conclusion." -Canadian Notes & Queries

+Marianne Apostolides is the author of seven books, three of which have been translated.
 She's a two-time recipient of a Chalmers Arts Fellowship, and winner of the 2017 K.M.
 Hunter Award for Literature.
 Born in suburban New York, Marianne now lives in Toronto.
-4